max-moore/max-moore/README.md

 ## Hi there! 👋
-### I'm a software enginner with a focus on data science - I'm passionate about working on projects that are impactful or interesting to everyday people
+### I'm a software engineer with a focus on data science - I'm passionate about working on projects that are impactful or interesting to everyday people
 ### I'm interested in NLP
 ### I like statistics and board games - challenge me to a game of Yahtzee!